ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/documentation.md

 ### Generated files

 When you start your server with this plugin installed it will automatically create the following files in your APIs (we will see how it works for the plugins).
-The plugin scans all the routes available in your model to create the `paths` field.
+The plugin scans all the routes available in your model to create the `paths` 字段

 ```
 /my-strapi-project